danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 Division between `usize` integers will round down, hence the need for a `+ 1`.

-The subtle problem with this function is that it will return an incorrect result if it's called after you start iterating and `self.text` starts changing.
-If that's a problem, then you can keep a reference to the original string in the struct and use that instead.

-Here's the final version with a single iteration.

 ```zig
 var lines_iter = wrap(message.text, panel.width);
 y -= lines_iter.height();